acoular/acoular/README.rst

 Dependencies
 ============

-Acoular runs under Linux, Windows and MacOS, a Python 3.7, 3.6 or 3.5 installation is needed with the latest Numpy, Scipy, Traits, scikit-learn, pytables, numba, pyqt packages available.
-Traitsui and matplotlib are recommended, but not necessary.
+Acoular runs under Linux, Windows and MacOS, a Python 3.9, 3.8, 3.7 or 3.6 installation is needed with the Numpy, Scipy, Traits, scikit-learn, pytables, numba packages available.
+Matplotlib is recommended, but not necessary.